stacks-network/stacks/blockstack-vs-namecoin.md

 #### Incentives for Miners

 In the Namecoin system, money spent on name registrations is destroyed as a sacrifice.
 Blockstack works in a similar way today, but going forward registration fees for names will start going to miners.
 This creates a significant economic incentive for miners to contribute additional resources to the underlying blockchain, and it aligns everyone's interests around supporting a decentralized DNS system.

-#### Additional Features

-Blockstack DNS has support for certain powerful features that Namecoin DNS doesn't have.
-This includes support for multi-party ownership of names, support for light nodes (enabling secure lookups by mobile devices and desktop users with limited ability to run their own nodes), and support for creating namespaces with a pre-instantiated list of names (to facilitate migration of a namespace from another DNS system like ICANN DNS).